alexiscolin/hepic-int/README.md

 ## development
 ### Frameworks & preprocessors
-This project is written using frammeworks and library and various preprocessors for HTML, JS and css
+This project is written using frammeworks and libraries and various preprocessors for HTML, JS and CSS

 * LESS
 * PUG/Jade